 Companies like OFX and CurrencyTransfer specialize in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s UK bank account, often in as little as a day or two.

 Services like MoneyGram allow you to transfer cash for pickup at a local branch in the UK — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.
-If a cash pickup is necessary, look to digital services like WorldRemit or XE when possible.
+If a cash pickup is necessary, compare MoneyGram to digital services like WorldRemit or XE when possible.

 British pound sterling is almost certainly carried by your bank, and although your local bank can convert your Canadian dollars into GBP, beware of high fees and wide margins on the exchange rate compared to digital and other options.